 - Does the system free the designer from any other work other than producing the structured BOM?

-- Does the system automatically produce the key reports without any additional work by the designer, such as: Cutting List – Spare Parts List – Where Used Distribution List – Parts-Where Used, Summarized BOM – Structured BOM – Items on Hold List – Preliminary Costs?
+- Does the system automatically produce key reports without additional work by the designer, such as: Cutting List – Spare Parts List – Where Used Distribution List – Parts-Where Used, Summarized BOM – Structured BOM – Items on Hold List – Preliminary Costs?

 - Does the system automatically produce a preliminary cost report of the structured and summarized BOM during the design process (to inform designers if the actual materials cost meets the estimated cost)?

-- Does the system allow Purchasing to purchase like items from several jobs on one P.O.?
+- Does the system allow purchasing to purchase like items from several jobs on one P.O.?

 - Does the system provide project materials cost information when materials are ordered rather when materials are received (so managers can react to cost overruns early in the project)?

 Many elements of an Engineer To Order business require a system specifically designed for this type of manufacture.
 A dynamic interface between Engineering and Purchasing is key to speeding up the order to shipment cycle.